 computing and communications bandwidth, has led the world to the “Connectivity Era”.

-Lamentably, this grand technological leap have been achieved with minimal and ineffectual regard for privacy and the security of
+Lamentably, this grand technological leap has been achieved with minimal and ineffectual regard for privacy and the security of

 Similarly, these advances were all achieved with absolutely no regards to the financial and environmental consequences arising from

 gargantuan energy consumption of these digital systems.
 Today this digital economy consumes roughly 10% of the world's electricity.

 Moreover, as we move deeper into the Connectivity Era, computing will evolve into a very different phenomenon than seen before.